Autism and Romantic Relationships: A Neurodiversity-Affirming Perspective

 A relationship becomes stronger when authenticity is safer than performance.

-Strengths Autistic Adults Bring to Relationships
+Strengths Autistic Adults Bring to Romantic Relationships

 It is important to name what often gets overlooked.